Concept art of employees attending a training session

 Back in the days of the Industrial Revolution, philosopher Jeremy Bentham proposed the carrot-and-stick approach to motivation.
 Based on an old anecdote, this theory suggested that people could be motivated by reward and punishment.
+While the concept of punishment is outdated, the idea of motivation through rewards has evolved significantly in the modern workplace.

-Well, surprisingly or not, it’s not money.
+Well, surprisingly or not, it’s not primarily about money.
 It’s employee training and development.
 Lauren Hasson, Founder of DevelopHer, states that "when employees feel invested in and that their value is recognized, their engagement and loyalty to a business tends to increase which in turn positively impacts a businesses the bottom line."

-Case in point: A staggering 94% of all employees interviewed for LinkedIn’s Workplace Learning Report said that they would stay longer with a company that invested in their careers.
+Case in point: Surveys from LinkedIn and Udemy echo this sentiment, revealing a strong preference for career development opportunities over monetary rewards.
+A staggering 94% of all employees interviewed for LinkedIn’s Workplace Learning Report said that they would stay longer with a company that invested in their careers.
 In another survey, Udemy found that learning and development is the most important benefit to almost half of Millennials.

 Stat highlighting the important of employee training and development - 94% of employees value career development